Von-Hippel-Lindau (VHL) syndrome is an autosomal dominant disease caused by a germline mutation in VHL tumor suppressor gene.

 There is no specific treatment guideline followed to treat VHL syndrome.
-In general, long-term treatment procedure to treat the VHL syndrome can increase the risk of development of psychological disorders, which also induce somatic ailments.
-Therefore, VHL syndrome requires individualized treatment plan depending on the clinical features.
+In general, long-term treatment procedures to treat the VHL syndrome can increase the risk of developing psychological disorders, which can also induce somatic ailments.
+Therefore, VHL syndrome requires an individualized treatment plan, depending on the clinical features.

 Effective management of the disease phenotypes depends on the size and location of the tumors.
 Due to the occurrence of tumors in multiple organs, establishing a comprehensive treatment strategy for VHL syndrome is complex.
 Thus, most of the interventions are basically related to a particular disease phenotype.

-- In case of large and fast-growing hemangioblastomas, surgical removal of the tumor is the most recommended option.
+In the case of large and fast-growing hemangioblastomas, surgical removal of the tumor is the most commonly recommended option.
 Besides surgery, non-invasive high dose radiotherapy such as stereotactic radiosurgery is another option to accurately target brain tumors.

-- Surgery is the most recommended option to remove adrenal gland tumors.
-Patients are generally recommended to take alpha-adrenergic and/or beta-adrenergic blockers for 7 to 10 days before the surgery to reduce the risk of high blood pressure induced by high catecholamine level during the surgery.
+Surgery is the most widely recommended option to remove adrenal gland tumors.
+Patients are generally recommended to take alpha-adrenergic and/or beta-adrenergic blockers for 7 to 10 days before the surgery to reduce the risk of high blood pressure induced by high catecholamine levels during the surgery.

-- The surgery generally involves complete or partial removal of the adrenal gland.
-In case of complete removal of the adrenal gland, patients are generally prescribed with hormonal therapy to fulfill the need of adrenal hormones.
+This surgery generally involves complete or partial removal of the adrenal gland.
+In cases that require complete removal of the adrenal gland, patients are generally prescribed hormonal therapy to fulfill the need for adrenal hormones.

-- Early diagnosis and treatment of retinal tumors are necessary to avoid vision loss.
-Xenon, diathermy, cryocoagulation and laser are different therapeutic intervention applied to treat the lesion.
-The selection of the process depends on the size and position of the lesion.
+The early diagnosis and treatment of retinal tumors are necessary to avoid vision loss.
+Xenon, diathermy, cryocoagulation, and lasers are different therapeutic interventions that can b e applied to treat the lesion.
+The selection of the specific treatment protocol will depend on the size and position of the lesion.

-- In case the conventional method fails to provide success, then external beam radiotherapy is applied successfully to restrict the progression of the condition
+In cases where the conventional method fails to provide success, external beam radiotherapy is applied to restrict the progression of the condition

-- Surgical removal of the fast growing or large kidney tumors (above 3 cm) is the best option to treat renal cell carcinoma, partial nephrectomy (partial removal of the kidney) or nephron-sparing.
-But this procedure can only be possible when the allowable size and preferable location of the tumor is suitable for conducting the process.
+The surgical removal of fast-growing or large kidney tumors that are larger than 3 centimeters (cm) is the best option to treat renal cell carcinoma (RCC).
+However, this treatment option is only possible when the allowable size and location of the tumor are suitable for conducting the process.

-- Radiofrequency ablation can be applied in case of smaller sized (<3cm) tumor.
-Laparoscopic and percutaneous radiofrequency ablation therapy have some tendency to provide complications, therefore frequent follow up is required.
+Other treatment options for RCC include radiofrequency ablation, which involves treatment of the tumor with radiofrequency waves.
+Radiofrequency ablation can be applied in the case of tumors that are smaller than 3 cm.
+Laparoscopic and percutaneous radiofrequency ablation therapies have some tendency to cause complications; therefore, frequent follow-up is required.

-- Renal transplantation is conducted in case of bilateral nephrectomy.
+Renal transplantation is conducted in cases of bilateral nephrectomy.

-- Pancreatic endocrine tumors need constant follow-up because of their tendency to spread, as they cause malignancy).
-Surgical removal is recommended for a tumor larger than 3 cm or with a rapid growth rate
+Comparatively, pancreatic endocrine tumors require constant follow-up because of their tendency to spread and become malignant.
+Surgical removal is recommended for tumors larger than 3 cm or those that exhibit a rapid growth rate.

 - Annual ophthalmic examinations starting at early childhood for the screening of retinal angioma